charlieegan3/personal-website/content/posts/2021-05-08-authorization-dsls-in-go/index.md

 **[Golang Handler](https://github.com/charlieegan3/logic-authz-dsl-playground/blob/main/internal/handlers/golang/get_entry.go)**

-First for comparison we have a simple implementation in Go where we load have a map of users and entries and process the request using the data from each.
+First, for comparison, we have a simple implementation in Go where we load a map of users and entries and process the request using the data from each.
 We only return ok if there's a matching entry for the ID and the user of that entry is the same as the requesting user.

 ```go
 // we're using a bearer token, we have a helper to look up the user